jColeChanged/jColeChanged.github.io/jekyll/_posts/2011-07-19-probability-confuses.md

 modern reader use to discourse on the internet and the counsel that they ought to always be concise might think the polite wordings were some sort of joke.

-In these letters [changed the way people see the world][2] the two intellectual giants were trying to figure out the correct way to solve the [divide the pot of an unfinished game][5], but they did not agree about how to do it.
+In these letters which [changed the way people see the world][2] the two intellectual giants were trying to figure out the correct way to solve the [divide the pot of an unfinished game][5], but they did not agree about how to do it.
 Even from the start probability problems were showing themselves to be